DanX069/CSE-BUBBLE/README.md

 # CSE-BUBBLE

-This is a CS220 assignment at dept. of Computer Science and Engineering in IIT Kanpur
+This is a CS220: Computer Organization assignment at dept. of Computer Science and Engineering in IIT Kanpur